atx900/fcc-twitch/README.md

 Twitch TV
-- A Free Code Camp front-end challenge, checks if the pre-defined content authors are currently online (or offline) and the content being streamed.
+- A Free Code Camp front-end challenge, checks if the pre-defined content authors are currently online (or offline) and the corresponding content being streamed.
 - Implemented in vanilla JavaScript, using the standard JS coding style.
 - Adopted a clean and minimalist style; tinkered with CSS grid.
-- JavaScript code needs to be refactored, to reduce repetitive code.
-Will likely redesign the implemented approach on this challenge as I further my studies on (vanilla) JavaScript fundamentals.
+- Note (to myself): JavaScript code needs to be refactored, to reduce repetitive code; likely to redesign the implemented approach on this challenge as my studies on (vanilla) JavaScript fundamentals progresses.

 Resources used:
 - Bootstrap CSS